Algeria entry requirements for Tunisia passport holders

 Hotel booking or host invitation

-Carry a printed hotel confirmation or a letter of invitation from your host in Algeria.
+Carry a hotel confirmation or an invitation letter from your host in Algeria.
 Border officers occasionally ask for it, especially if you arrive without a clear itinerary.

 Recommended